Board of Advisors

 Ambassador Patrick Nickolas Theros served as the U.S. Ambassador to the State of Qatar from 1995 to 1998.
 During his 35-year career with the United States Foreign Service, Ambassador Theros served in a variety of other positions including Political Advisor to the Commander in Chief Central Command; Deputy Chief of Mission and Political Officer in Amman; Chargé d’Affaires and Deputy Chief of Mission in Abu Dhabi; and Economic and Commercial Counselor in Damascus.
 After his retirement from the Foreign Service, Ambassador Theros assumed the office of President of the U.S.-Qatar Business Council in 2000 until his retirement in 2017.
 Ambassador Theros graduated from Georgetown University’s School of Foreign Service and has done advanced studies at the American University in Washington, D.C., and the Universidad Centroamericana in Managua, Nicaragua.
 He speaks Spanish, Arabic, and Greek fluently.

-Rochdi Younsi is Director of Middle East and North Africa, International Government Relations, for Exxon Mobil Corporation in Washington, D.C.
-In this capacity, he provides in-house political risk assessments to various business departments of the company and contributes to designing the company’s investment and government relations strategy in the Middle East and North Africa region.
+Rochdi Younsi is Senior Director of Middle East and North Africa, International Government Relations, for The Exxon Mobil Corporation in Washington, DC.
+In this capacity he provides in-house political risk assessment to the company’s Management Committee and various business functions.
+He contributes to designing the company’s investment and government relations strategy in the Middle East and North Africa region.
 He also oversees ExxonMobil’s relationships with various diplomatic missions and business councils in Washington.
-Prior to joining ExxonMobil, Mr. Younsi worked for Eurasia Group, a global political risk-consulting firm, where he served at the Director of the Middle East and Africa Practice.
-He provided short-term and long-term political and economic risk analysis for financial, corporate and government clients in North America, Europe and Asia.
+Prior to joining ExxonMobil, Mr. Younsi worked for Eurasia Group, a global political risk-consulting firm, where he served as the Director of the Middle East and Africa Practice.
+He provided short term and long-terms political and economic risk analysis for financial, corporate and government clients in North America, Europe and Asia.
 He also contributed to business development efforts globally.